Scombes/COVID_data_exploration/README.md

 # COVID-19 Data Exploration
 ## Using data from Our World In Data and MYSQL to explore and discover trends.

+###Project Overview:
-I downloaded the COVID-19 data set provided by [Our World In Data](https://ourworldindata.org/coronavirus) for this project.
+For this project, I conducted an exploratory data analysis using the COVID-19 data set provided by Our World In Data, with the objective of identifying trends and insights.

 [View Tableau Dashboard](https://tabsoft.co/3Fiuh8w)

-### Process:
-1. Explored the data using Microsoft Excel.
-2. Divided the data into three logical tables and removed unnecessary data.
-3. Prepared/Cleaned that data to make it ready to load into MYSQL Database.
+###Data Processing:
+The data set was initially explored using Microsoft Excel, and was then divided into three logical tables, with unnecessary data removed.
+Following this, the data was cleaned and prepared for loading into a MYSQL Database.

+###Data Exploration:
-4. Used a variety of queries and commands to explore the data further and find insights.
+A variety of queries and commands were used to explore the data further, with the results utilized to create insightful visualizations in Tableau.
 [View MYSQL Queries](https://github.com/Scombes/COVID_data_exploration/blob/main/data_exploration.sql)
-5. Used query results to create visuals in Tableau.

-### Takeaways:
+### Key Findings:
-- 2022-Q1 was the worst quarter for COVID-19.
-This is most likely due to the Omicron variant.
-There was a 266% change in cases from 2021-Q4 to 2022-Q1.
+- The first quarter of 2022 was the worst quarter for COVID-19, likely due to the emergence of the Omicron variant, with a 266% increase in cases compared to the previous quarter.
-- The United States has the most deaths per country cumulatively at 1,068,214.
-In comparison, Peru has the most deaths per million at 6,454.
+- The United States had the highest number of cumulative deaths at 1,068,214, while Peru had the highest number of deaths per million at 6,454.
 - 64% of the world is fully vaccinated.
-- Countries with higher GDP Per Capita were harder hit by the virus.
-This could be skewed because poorer countries reporting was irregular.
+- Countries with higher GDP per capita were more severely impacted by the virus, although this could be skewed due to irregular reporting in poorer countries.
-- The overall trend in cases and deaths since 2022-Q2 has been downward.
+- The overall trend in cases and deaths since the second quarter of 2022 has been downward.

 ### Tableau:
-Using the results of the data exploration, I created an interactive dashboard that lets you visually explore the data results.
+To aid in the exploration and communication of the findings, I created an interactive Tableau dashboard that provides easy-to-understand and visually appealing representations of the data.

 [View Tableau Dashboard](https://tabsoft.co/3Fiuh8w)